A-Shad/StudentSystem/README.md

       the application.
 Please check the relevant documents for each mail server for the proper settings.

  5- To run the application: a-Create "studentadmission" database in your MySQL. b- Set your MySQL Username and Password in     "hibernate.properties" file and it's good to go!
 Don't forget to change "hibernate.hbm2ddl.auto" to "update"
-    after the first run to not re-create database each time.
+    after the first run to not re-create database tables each time.

  Happy J2EE development!